THE

 notification in the official Gazette.

-(4) The Provincial Consumer Protection Council shall gather such
+(4) The Provincial Consumer Protection Council

-(5) Each Consumer Protection Council shall have an adequate
+(5) Each Consumer Protection Council shall have an

-as the case may be, duly registered under
+services, as the case may be, duly registered under the law for the time being

-the law for the time being in force; provided that the representation of
+in force; provided that the representation of consumers on the Council, other

-than fifty per cent of its total membership.
+than any ex-officio members, shall not be less than fifty per cent of its total

 Part VIII

-25. Filing of Claims.– A claim for damages
+25. Filing of Claims.– A claim for damages arising out

-27. Jurisdiction of Consumer Courts.– Subject
+27. Jurisdiction of Consumer Courts.–

-to the provisions of this Act, the
+Subject to the provisions of this Act, the

 (a) the